-Complaints
+23. Complaints

 Parents with a complaint about their child's medical condition should discuss these directly with the headteacher in the first instance.
 If the headteacher cannot resolve the matter, they will direct parents to the school's complaints procedure.

-For details on how to make a complaint around medical issues in school please follow our school complaints procedure available from our school website.
+For details on how to make a complaint around medical issues in school please follow our school complaints procedure available on our website of as a paper copy from the school office.